 Select a dining table made of sturdy stuff.
 If you want a table to last through years of dinner party wear and tear choose a table made from a hardwood such as mahogany walnut maple oak and teak.
 Tables made from engineered or composite woods which include plywoods and MDF are durable and economical but are never as strong as a hardwood.

 Dot with jewel‐toned brights.
 This exquisitely put together living room is a stellar example of how a space with a very dark base can be vibrant.
 With the color palette focused on strong shades of green turquoise and mustard in light‐catching materials this dark space is an atmospheric haven.

-Manya Matveev Dining Room September 26th, 2017
+Manya Matveev Bathroom September 27th, 2017

-Edda Braune Dining Room September 26th, 2017
+Edda Braune Dining Room September 27th, 2017

-Rosetta Loreta Bedroom September 26th, 2017
+Rosetta Loreta Bedroom September 27th, 2017